jwulf/joshwulf.com/content/blog/2020/02/shun-the-mutant.md

 I see programmers declaring assignments using `var` and `let` where the assignment does not change during the lifetime of the reference.

-In this case, it is quite simple: the declaration is misnamed.
+In this case, it is quite simple: the declaration is misstated.
 The programmer has miscommunicated their intent.
 They **do not** intend the reference value of the assignment to change over the course of execution.
 In this case, the term that matches their intent is `const`.

 **Recommendation**: For all simple values that do not change (like a URL string), use `const`.